 - Return to the previous screen to find Developer options near the bottom.

 At the top of the Developer options screen, you can toggle the options on and off (figure 1).
+You probably want to keep this on.
 When off, most options are disabled except those that don't require communication between the device and your development computer.
-For example, you can run a bug report, unlock the bootloader, run services, convert to file encryption, use demo mode, and more.

 Tap Take bug report to get a copy of the current device log files to share with someone.
 After a moment you get a notification that the bug report is ready (figure 2).
 To share the bug report, tap the notification.